Buyers Agent Commissions Explained for First-Time Shoppers

 Here’s a secret most people don’t know: The buyer’s agent almost never keeps the entire commission they earn on a deal.

-In most real estate agencies, a buyer’s agent is supervised by a broker, and the broker typically takes anywhere between 30% and 50% of the buyer’s agent’s commission as the broker’s fee.
+In most real estate agencies, a buyer’s agent is supervised by a broker, who typically takes between 30% and 50% of the buyer’s agent’s commission as the broker’s fee.

 This can drop the buyer’s agent’s commission to between just 0.5% (at the low end) and 2% (at the high end) of your home’s sale price for all those hours of legwork.